canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 ### Proprietary Software

-This refers to all Software not considered Open Source Software, copyrighted and traditionally governed by extensive terms and conditions.
+This refers to all Software that is not Open Source Software as defined above, which is copyrighted and not subject to Open Source Software License terms.

 ### Crown Institution